Available Open Access under CC-BY-NC-ND.

 Marius Taba is Visiting Lecturer and Fellow at Corvinus University of Budapest and former Grants and Research Manager at the Roma Education Fund.

-Nidhi Trehan is Research Fellow at Corvinus University of Budapest and Institute of Social Sciences (ISS) in New Delhi.
+Nidhi Trehan is Affiliated Senior Research Fellow of the CEU's Romani Studies Programme and Fellow of the Institute of Social Sciences (ISS) in New Delhi.
 She was formerly Visiting Scholar at the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin.

 Introduction: Romani Communities and Transformative Change: A New Social Europe ~ Andrew Ryder, Marius Taba and Nidhi Trehan